rybaier/material_repos_python_script/README.md

-# python material script challenge from SaifAlushi aka 'Sushi'
+# python material script challenge from SaifAlushi1
-for some fun I took on a friends challenge to build a material script for our GA course materials similiar to the one he wrote with JS.
+for some fun I took on a friends [challenge](https://github.com/saifalushi1/material-script) to build a material script for our GA course materials similiar to the one he wrote with JS.
 For an added bit of fun and because I've been expermenting with it.
 I decided to also have the script run the github cli tool for cloning all the repos

-Before running the script complete the following
+## Before running the script complete the following
+### clone the repo
-## install gh cli
+### install gh cli
   `brew install gh`

-## Attach gh cli to Git Enterprise Account
+### Attach gh cli to Git Enterprise Account
 `gh auth login`
 - follow the prompts
 ##### You should see something similiar to the following after